nicola-masarone/lpc1769-projects/README.md

 # lpc1769-projects.
-Simple projects for lpc1769 microcontoller from NXP.
+Simple projects for lpc1769 microcontroller from NXP.

 Each folder beginning with *lpc1769* contains a separate project, with a description either for software either for hardware.